 Notes to the Basic Financial Statements: The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 26 through 67 of this report.
+The notes to the financial statements can be found on pages 26 through 66 of this report.

-Other information: In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the City's General Fund budgetary comparison schedule to demonstrate compliance with the budget.
-Required supplementary information can be found on pages 68 through 76 of this report.
+Other information: In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the City's General Fund budgetary comparison schedule to demonstrate compliance with the budget as well as pension and OPEB information.
+Required supplementary information can be found on pages 67 through 75 of this report.